PandeySudeep/Hadoop-UDF/README.md

 # Writing User Defined Functions (UDFs) for Hadoop processing

 I present this project after conducting some distinct experiments on batch-processing by Pig Latin.
-The article doesn’t simply describe theory and facts on Pig Latin that a reader could find somewhere else.
-The article actually covers some experimental and practical mapreduce tasks improvised by myself using a single node Hortonworks cluster implementing YARN framework.
-I will be writing some JAVA UDFs to process batch data and running it to produce result in a single node cluster.
 The key focus of the article is on JAVA UDF.

 ## Section I: Source Data and Metadata Details: